-According to my mother my very first words were "Read, Read, Go, Go" All my life I wanted to hear stories and I read a tremendous amount as a young man.
+According to my mother, my very first words were "Read, Read, Go, Go" All my life I wanted to hear stories and I read a tremendous amount as a young man.
 Reading opened up worlds to me far beyond what I could hope to experience in one lifetime, and I wanted to experience a lot.
-I am so grateful I could benefit from the lives, experiences, successes, failures, mistakes and ideas of others through their stories and books.
+I am so grateful I could benefit from the lives, experiences, successes, failures, mistakes and ideas of others through stories and books.

 I feel not only a desire to do this but also an obligation, one that I usually delight in performing, although sometimes it feels like a burden when I realize I could write for many years and still have more stories that cry out to be told.
 But such a burden is one I am happy to carry.
 As Carl Jung once wrote, "Freedom is doing gladly what I must."

 If this is true, I am living in freedom.

 I have written poetry, short stories, a novel, erotica, children's books, magazine articles, letters, papers, and songs, and the stories keep on coming.
 Some of them I have put to music with sound effects.
 I made a documentary film on the great Indian Saint, Kabir, and short videos on various subjects.

 Because I have written a book does not mean that story is finished.
 There is even then much to comment on and consider.
 Everything is linked to something else.
 There is a prequel to every book and of course its sequel; within the story of a book are other stories, like varied colored strings of yarn unraveling from a woven cloth.
 Sometimes I even tell the story of writing a book and all that crossed my path in that process.